 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Northvolt, headquartered in Sweden (SE), reported total carbon emissions of approximately 343,965,000 kg CO2e.
-This figure includes Scope 1 emissions of about 735,000 kg CO2e, primarily from mobile combustion (about 610,000 kg CO2e) and fugitive emissions (about 124,000 kg CO2e).
-Scope 2 emissions totalled approximately 980,000 kg CO2e, all from purchased heat.
-The majority of emissions stem from Scope 3, which accounted for about 342,250,000 kg CO2e, with significant contributions from purchased goods and services (approximately 282,780,000 kg CO2e) and capital goods (about 29,250,000 kg CO2e).
-In 2022, Northvolt's total emissions were approximately 216,250,000 kg CO2e, with Scope 1 emissions at about 2,270,000 kg CO2e and Scope 2 emissions at approximately 1,180,000 kg CO2e.
-Scope 3 emissions for that year were around 212,800,000 kg CO2e, again highlighting the substantial impact of purchased goods and services.
+In 2023, Northvolt reported total carbon emissions of approximately 343,965,000 kg CO2e.
+This figure includes Scope 1 emissions of about 735,000 kg CO2e, primarily from mobile combustion (approximately 610,000 kg CO2e) and fugitive emissions (about 124,000 kg CO2e).
+Scope 2 emissions totalled around 980,000 kg CO2e, all from purchased heat.
+The majority of emissions stem from Scope 3, which accounted for approximately 342,250,000 kg CO2e, with significant contributions from purchased goods and services (about 282,780,000 kg CO2e) and capital goods (approximately 29,250,000 kg CO2e).
+In 2022, Northvolt's total emissions were approximately 216,250,000 kg CO2e, with Scope 1 emissions at about 2,270,000 kg CO2e and Scope 2 emissions at around 1,180,000 kg CO2e.
+Scope 3 emissions for that year were approximately 212,800,000 kg CO2e.
 Northvolt has set ambitious climate commitments through its Carbon Roadmap 2030, aiming to reduce its cell production carbon footprint from 33 kg CO2e/kWh to 10 kg CO2e/kWh by 2030.
-This represents a reduction of about 70% and is intended to be achieved through coordinated actions across the value chain.
-The company has made progress towards this target, with a reported reduction of approximately 69% in 2023 compared to the baseline established in 2022.
-Overall, Northvolt's emissions data and climate commitments reflect a proactive approach to reducing its carbon footprint and addressing climate change within the battery manufacturing industry.
+This represents a reduction of about 70% and is being pursued through coordinated actions across its value chain.
+The company has made progress towards this target, reporting a 69% reduction ambition in 2023.
+Northvolt's emissions data is not cascaded from any parent organization, and all reported figures are derived directly from Northvolt AB.
+The company continues to focus on sustainability and reducing its carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents